1

 Trading 212's page about safety and asset segregation

-Trading 212 is fully regulated and supervised by four major regulatory bodies worldwide:
+Trading 212 is fully regulated and supervised by five major regulatory bodies worldwide:

 1. FCA (Financial Conduct Authority) – United Kingdom